 How to Ask for HelpYou may refer yourself or a family member by calling:

 More information on Heart Failure:

 Case Management offers support to help you or a family member with serious health problems.
-With this service, a social worker or nurse case manager will help you with any concerns you have with your health or healthcare.
+With this service, a nurse or a clinical case manager will help you with any concerns you have with your health or healthcare.
 This service is voluntary and free as part of your health plan.

 How to Make a Referral